canonical/data-science-stack/docs/how-to/mlflow.rst

 Access MLflow
 -------------

-You can access the MLflow User Interface (UI) within your Data Science Stack (DSS) environment through a web browser, by navigating to the URL associated with MLflow.
+You can access the MLflow User Interface (UI) within your DSS environment through a web browser, by navigating to the URL associated with MLflow.
 This UI allows you to interact directly with your MLflow experiments and models.